 The facial nerve has a complex intratemporal course, running through the middle ear.
 Therefore, a number of otological pathologies, including cholesteatoma, surgery, trauma, and middle ear infection, can cause facial nerve palsy.
 Examining for this is most commonly performed by assessing the branchiomotor component of the nerve, which innervates the muscles of facial expression.
 The examiner should ask the patient to lift their eyebrows, squeeze their eyes shut, resist forceful eye-opening, puff out their cheeks, and show their teeth.
 Any weakness should be graded using the House-Brackmann grading system.

-A large number of pathologies can be identified by the examiner and their clinical team based purely on the findings of this examination.
+A large number of pathologies can be identified by the examiner based purely on the findings of this examination.
 Foreign bodies in the external auditory canal can be retrieved in the clinic.
 Topical antibiotics and steroid therapy can be prescribed to treat otitis externa, and oral antibiotics can be prescribed to treat otitis media.

 Findings may prompt further investigation.
 Computed tomography of the temporal bone may be indicated in the presence of signs of acute middle ear infection, trauma, or cholesteatoma.
 Magnetic resonance imaging may be warranted in findings of facial nerve palsy or unilateral sensorineural deafness.
 The identification of any hearing loss can guide further formalized hearing tests such as pure-tone audiometry and tympanometry.